cruise-app/CRUISE/README.md

 # CRUISE

-**CRUISE** is a mobile application designed to offer smart transportation solutions.
+A mobile application designed to offer smart transportation solutions.
 It offers **carpooling, car rentals, AI-powered safety features, chatbot customer support, SIEM solutions**, and **admin dashboards** for full system control and monitoring.
 The platform is designed with a focus on safety, simplicity, and eco-friendliness, enabling users to easily find rides or rent cars while reducing traffic and emissions.

 ---